Teamoreteateo/DSA2101-Project/Code.md

 country music scenes.
 In this project, we used the Taylor Swift Spotify data sourced from the TidyTuesday repository to analyse the musical and lyrical features of her music.
-This dataset includes detailed audio attributes of her songs which we aim to use in this project.
+This dataset includes detailed audio attributes of her songs which we aim to use.
 By exploring the given data, we aim to discover the patterns that have emerged throughout Taylor Swift’s career and gain insights into how her music has evolved.

 For our project, we aim to answer the following question: